 Extra security features that will help you prevent leaks include a DNS leak test feature, an automatic kill switch, and speciality servers, including “double VPN” which takes your data through two levels of encryption.

 While NordVPN is one of our top recommendations for VPN security, it also happens to be the largest server network in the industry.
-With 5,000+ proxy servers in 62 countries, you have a large number of IPs to choose from, as well as fast connections and low latencies.
+With 5,500+ servers in 58 countries, you have a large number of IPs to choose from, as well as fast connections and low latencies.
 NordVPN has a single-click interface when it comes to most things, so everything from downloading it to setting it up and using it is a breeze.

 Furthermore, NordVPN is compatible with all major operating systems and devices, so you can enjoy it whether you are at home on your PC, on the go with your smartphone, or even watching your Smart TV.